qf6101/xgboost/README.md

-I made 2 modifications to xgboost as follows.
+I did some modifications to xgboost as follows.
 ===========

 (1) Extend the precision of dump model to 10 fix digits for [quickscorer](https://github.com/qf6101/quickscorer)'s model loading.